SakiburRahmann/Online-Education-Platform/README.md

 # Defense Coaching Center & IQ Test Platform
+> **⚠️ CONFIDENTIAL & PROPRIETARY**
+> This source code is the property of the client.
+Unauthorized copying, distribution, or use of this file is strictly prohibited.
+> **For Internal Development & Deployment Only.**

 A professional full-stack web application for a Defense Coaching Center with an integrated IQ Test Platform.

 ## Features

 - **Public Landing Pages** - Modern, responsive UI/UX with SEO optimization
 - **User Authentication** - Secure JWT-based login with role-based access control
 - **IQ Testing System** - Timed tests with 100 questions and 30-minute duration
 - **Payment Integration** - Manual bKash payment verification (API integration planned)
 - **Free Sample Test** - 20-question demo available to all visitors